AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 1. {: dir="ltr"} Under the \"Dimensions\" section, use the \"Add a dimension\" dropdown menu to select a dimension to add.
     {: dir="ltr"}

-Note that any dimension that you want to filter or group by must already be tracked in Magento BI.
+Note that any dimension that you want to filter or group by must already be tracked in MBI.
 If you do not find the desired dimension, we may need to start tracking a new data column in your database via the [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) page.
 {: style="padding-left: 30px;"}

 **To delete dimension(s) from a metric:**